-When selecting Debt Securities for the Fund, the Investment Manager will seek investments that offer a high a level of current income consistent with reasonable risk in light of the nature of the investments.
+When selecting Debt Securities for the Fund, the Investment Manager will usually seek investments that offer a high level of current income consistent with reasonable risk in light of the nature of the investments.
 Debt Securities under consideration for the Fund’s portfolio normally will be analyzed by the Investment Manager based on fundamental factors, including yield, financial and operating strength, and risk, and other considerations, including marketability, relative value characteristics, and general credit trends.
 The Fund will generally invest in such securities presenting, in the Investment Manager’s opinion, the potential for investment returns consistent with the Fund’s investment objectives.

 The Investment Manager generally considers a variety of factors when determining whether to sell a security in the Fund’s portfolio and may sell a security at any time in its discretion.
-A security is typically sold when its potential to meet the Fund’s investment objectives is deemed by the Investment Manager to be limited or exceeded by another potential investment or when an investment no longer appears to meet the Fund’s investment objectives.
+An investment is typically sold when its potential to meet the Fund’s investment objectives is deemed by the Investment Manager to be limited or exceeded by another potential investment or when it no longer appears to meet the Fund’s investment objectives.

 There is no assurance that the Fund's investment objectives will be attained.
 There is no assurance that the Fund's investment objectives will be attained.
 Past performance is no guarantee of future results.
 You should carefully consider the investment objectives, risks, charges and expenses of the Fund before investing.
 The Fund's investment policies, management fees and other matters of interest to prospective investors may be found in its filings with the SEC including its annual and semi-annual reports.
 To obtain a copy of the reports, please call us at 212-785-0900 or download them at http://dividendandincomefund.com/fundinfo.html.
 Please read the reports carefully before investing.

 Shares of closed end funds frequently trade at a discount from their NAV.
 This characteristic is a risk separate and distinct from the risk that the Fund's NAV could decrease as a result of its investment activities.
 Neither the Fund nor its investment manager can predict whether shares of the Fund will trade at, below or above NAV.